dongjunnn/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+IndiDex shows an error message.

-      Use case resumes at step 2.
+      Use case ends.
 * 3b.
 The given tag is invalid.
     * 3b1.
-AddressBook shows an error message.
+IndiDex shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

 **Use Case: Add a person**

 **MSS**

 1. User requests to add a new person with their details.
-2. AddressBook adds the person with their details.
+2. IndiDex adds the person with their details.

     Use case ends.

 **Extensions**

 * 1a.
 The person's details are invalid.
     * 1a1.
-AddressBook shows an error message.
+IndiDex shows an error message.

         Use case ends.

 * 1b.
 The person has a duplicate name with another contact.

-    * 1a1.
-AddressBook shows a warning message edits the newest person's name with a number behind.
+    * 1b1.
+IndiDex shows a error message.

-      Use case resumes at step 2.
+       Use case ends.

 ### Non-Functional Requirements